APPROXIMATELY $256 MILLION IN DEBT AFFECTED

 day respectively, as of June 30, 2010 (as reported by the Mortgage Bankers

-percentage of total assets, which hurts profitably as they generate less revenue
+assets, which affects profitably as they generate less revenue than

 CASH FLOW PROJECTIONS: FULL AND TIMELY PAYMENT DEMONSTRATED UNDER ALL PREPAYMENT